RISHIKESHAVAN/resources/DataScience/PythonForDataScience/README.md

 * How to use pandas, a must have package for anyone attempting data analysis in Python.

 ## Note:
-Each module has the lab content from IBM on Github gists.
+Each module has the lab content from IBM on Github Gists.
 The details of the respective gists are provided inside each module.